floriandejonckheere/utu-thesis/thesis/chapters/03-background.typ

 Modularization typically requires a deep understanding of the existing system architecture, bundled with knowledge about the business domain and the requirements of the system.
 The process of modularization can be very time-consuming and error-prone @mancoridis_etal_1998.
-Automated tools and techniques for service identification and decomposition can help to accelerate the process, and allow software architects with limited knowledge about the software system to initiate the modularization process.
+Automated tools and techniques for microservice identification and decomposition can help to accelerate the process, and allow software architects with limited knowledge about the software system to initiate the modularization process.

 ==== Quality metrics